High school football, volleyball moved to the spring

 Plans for adapted soccer will be addressed through planning with the Minnesota Adapted Athletics Association and the MSHSL to figure out the best route forward.
 The state adapted floor hockey championships were the first state tournament canceled in March which was scheduled to play at Bloomington Jefferson High School.

-There was thoughtful consideration and discussion by the board of directors during Tuesday’s meeting and those involved in the decision-making process were torn between what the safest plan forward while allowing students to reap the benefits of extra-curricular participation.
+Thoughtful consideration and discussion by the Board of Directors and those involved in the decision-making process were torn between what the safest plan forward was while allowing students to reap the benefits of extra-curricular participation.

-An initial motion to move volleyball to the spring failed after a 9-9 tied vote led to a lack of a majority.
+The board voted down an initial motion to move volleyball to the spring after a 9-9 tied vote led to a lack of a majority and therefore it failed.
 A second motion kept the original Aug.
 17 start date but was defeated prompting a third motion which passed to move volleyball to the mid-March to mid-May season.

-The board is allowing volleyball and football programs to practice this fall in a limited capacity, along with spring sports which lost their 2020 spring season and might have the 2021 season altered.
+As a result, the board is allowing volleyball and football programs to practice this fall in a limited capacity along with spring sports which lost their 2020 spring season and might have the 2021 season altered.

-There was no discussion about moving spring sports to the fall and other details need to be addressed, such as a culmination of the season, what that would look like with or without fans as well as venues.
+There was no discussion about moving spring sports to the fall and other details need to be addressed such as a culmination of the season and what that would look like with or without fans and at a neutral venue or something else.

-The task force worked collaboratively with stakeholders throughout Minnesota to determine what a season should look like, how would interruptions in the season be handled and more.
+The task forced worked collaboratively with those stakeholders throughout the state to determine what a season should look like, how would interruptions in the season be handled, and more.
 They followed the guidelines set out by Gov. Tim Walz and the Department of Health and Department of Education for guidance which allowed for more localized approaches to find the right balance between safety, education, and allowing students to experience the benefits of extracurricular activities.

 He’s struggled with the options going back to the spring when everything was halted.